 Disability assistance can help you if you need financial or health support.
-You must be designated as a person with a disability to receive this type of assistance.
+You must be designated as a Person with Disabilities (PWD) to receive this type of assistance.

 To be eligible, you must: